What is the NPDX ASD test?

 If your child receives a NEGATIVE result on the test, it means that he or she does not have a metabolic imbalance in the currently available NPDX ASD panel that NeuroPointDX has identified as being indicative of autism spectrum disorder in its clinical study, CAMP.
 A negative result does not mean that the child won’t be diagnosed with ASD.

-NeuroPointDX’s NPDX ASD test can identify about 30% of children with ASD, which means that about 70% of those with autism spectrum disorder will receive a negative result on this test.
+NeuroPointDX’s NPDX ASD test can identify over 50% of children with ASD, which means that about 50% of those with autism spectrum disorder will receive a negative result on this test.
 NeuroPointDX is already working on validating its next panel through its clinical study, CAMP, thereby increasing the percentage of children it can identify as being at risk of ASD.

 How will I receive the results?